clockworklabs/SpacetimeDB/docs/docs/modules/rust/quickstart.md

 In this tutorial, we'll implement a simple chat server as a SpacetimeDB module.

-A SpacetimeDB module is code that gets compiled to a WebAssembly binary and is uploaded to SpacetimeDB.
-This code becomes server-side logic that interfaces directly with the SpacetimeDB relational database.
+A SpacetimeDB module is code that gets compiled to WebAssembly and is uploaded to SpacetimeDB.
+This code becomes server-side logic that interfaces directly with the Spacetime relational database.

 Each SpacetimeDB module defines a set of tables and a set of reducers.

-Each table is defined as a Rust struct annotated with `#[table(name = table_name)]`.
-An instance of the struct represents a row, and each field represents a column.
+Each table is defined as a Rust `struct` annotated with `#[spacetimedb(table)]`, where an instance represents a row, and each field represents a column.
 By default, tables are **private**.
 This means that they are only readable by the table owner, and by server module code.
-The `#[table(name = table_name, public)]` macro makes a table public. **Public** tables are readable by all users but can still only be modified by your server module code.
+The `#[spacetimedb(table(public))]` macro makes a table public. **Public** tables are readable by all users, but can still only be modified by your server module code.

 _Coming soon: We plan to add much more robust access controls than just public or private.
 Stay tuned!_

-A reducer is a function that traverses and updates the database.
+A reducer is a function which traverses and updates the database.
 Each reducer call runs in its own transaction, and its updates to the database are only committed if the reducer returns successfully.
-In Rust, reducers are defined as functions annotated with `#[reducer]`, and may return a `Result<()>`, with an `Err` return aborting the transaction.
+In Rust, reducers are defined as functions annotated with `#[spacetimedb(reducer)]`, and may return a `Result<()>`, with an `Err` return aborting the transaction.

 ## Install SpacetimeDB

 If you haven't already, start by [installing SpacetimeDB](/install).
-This will install the `spacetime` command line interface (CLI), which provides all the functionality needed to interact with SpacetimeDB.
+This will install the `spacetime` command line interface (CLI), which contains all the functionality for interacting with SpacetimeDB.

 ## Install Rust

 Next we need to [install Rust](https://www.rust-lang.org/tools/install) so that we can create our database module.

-On macOS and Linux run this command to install the Rust compiler:
+On MacOS and Linux run this command to install the Rust compiler:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh